 Using the Triad process developed by Dr. Joseph Renzulli and emphasizing Level III activities, the DECATS program includes the curricular areas of literature, drama, social studies, mathematics, science, computer science and technology, creative writing, journalism, art, music, physical education, and creative problem-solving.
 The affective development of the gifted child is directly addressed as scholars explore the implications of their talents in a required guidance course entitled "Perspectives."
 Leadership and positive risk-taking skills are taught and encouraged.
 Challenging work is accomplished in an informal atmosphere.
 Scholars wear casual clothes.
 There is no homework and scholars bring packed lunches.

-DECATS takes place at St. Laurence Catholic School in Sugar Land, TX.
+DECATS Sugar Land 2020 will take place at St. Theresa Catholic School in Sugar Land, TX.
 All classrooms are fully air-conditioned.
 There is access to all school facilities including gymnasium, computer lab(s), library, cafeteria, playing field and playground.
 Additionally, the cultural and scientific resources of the Sugar Land and Houston areas are within easy reach of the campus.
 An extended day program is offered in the morning beginning at 7:30 a.m. and in the afternoon until 4:30 p.m.

 The program is taught by distinguished professional Catholic and non-Catholic school educators who have noteworthy achievements in their areas of expertise.
 Maintaining a 10:1 ratio of scholars to faculty is a priority of the program.